The64thGamer/cheeseepedia/content/yr7fhp7242299uzj/content.md

 | SNARES.ASG   | SPOTLTS.ASG  | S-R(?) |
 | WINK.ASG     |              | WAS(?) |

 (The third row of files is obscured, but can partially be seen) The main software allowed the user to play a programmed showtape live on their animatronics through the software.
 The show could be paused, fast-forwarded, and rewound, along with being able to skip to other segments in the show.
-Users could use their controller to activate bits on the {{< wiki-link "Bit Chart" >}}.
+Users could use their controller to activate bits on the [Bit Chart].
 The controller consisted of a top row of 8 toggle buttons, and a bottom row of 8 input buttons.
 Each toggle would record inputs for the button below it when enabled.
 These recorded inputs would activate movements and lights, creating the programming for the showtape.

 ## ShowBiz Pizza SMPTE Synchronization Program